-- · Virtual COM port using a standard USB-CDC driver. - TCP/IP, by connecting to the Wireless STK on TCP/IP port 4901 with a Telnet client.
+- · Virtual COM port using a standard USB-CDC driver - TCP/IP by connecting to the Wireless STK on TCP/IP port 4901 with a Telnet client

 When connecting via USB, the device should automatically show up as a COM port.
-Some examples of device names that can be associated with the kit:
+The actual device name that is associated with the kit depends on the operating system and how many devices are or have been connected previously.
+The following are examples of what the device might show up as:

 - · JLink CDC UART Port (COM5) on Windows hosts

 - · /dev/cu.usbmodem1411 on macOS

-- /dev/ttyACM0 on Linux
+- · /dev/ttyACM0 on Linux

-Note that these are only examples of what the device might show up as, and the actual assignment depends on the operating system, and how many devices are or have been connected previously.
-Data sent by the target device into the VCOM interface can be read from this port, and data written to this port is transmitted to the traget device.
+Data sent by the target device into the VCOM interface can be read from the COM port, and data written to the port is transmitted to the target device.
 Connecting to the Wireless STK on port 4901 gives access to the same data over TCP/IP.
 Data written into the VCOM interface by the target device can be read from the socket, and data written into the socket is transmitted to the target device.